-"Debt should be used to extend runway and help businesses make purchases that they couldn't normally make if it makes them more competitive," Ory said.
+"Debt should be used to extend runway and help businesses make purchases that they couldn't normally make if it makes them more competitive," said Ory.
 "The type and amount of debt should be directly linked to the type of business."
-[Interested in getting a loan for your small business?
-Check out our breakdown of the best small business lenders in 2018.]

 "Good debt is tied to something solid with a clear plan for why it's helpful," he said.
 "Bad debt is money you spend without understanding how it impacts your business."

 Creating the right plan for your business may involve speaking with a financial professional or hiring a chief financial officer.
-If you're not a financial expert but are looking to take on debt to grow your business, these professionals can help you move in the right direction.
+Depending on your cash flow, it's important to find the ideal expert.
+If you're not a financial expert but are looking to take on business debt to grow your business, these professionals can help you move in the right direction.

 "Review [your] financials holistically with a financial professional at the end of each month," Taggar said.
-He also said it's important to do more than just look into the numbers – by diving into fundamental business metrics, you can assess your business's condition and lay out a realistic financing plan.
+He also said it's important to do more than just investigate the numbers – by diving into fundamental business metrics, you can assess your business's condition and lay out a realistic financing plan.

 "If you took on a level of debt based on growth assumptions that proved to be optimistic," Taggar said, "[but] growth slows and you're slow to react, you can be left in a fatal situation."